 The TCL 5 Series supports variable refresh rate technology to reduce screen tearing, which is a nice addition compared to the TCL 5 Series/S535 2020 QLED.
 The VRR range is limited because it has HDMI 2.0 inputs and a 60Hz panel.
 TCL doesn't advertise which formats it supports, but we confirmed it has native FreeSync support with our Radeon RX 580 graphics card.
-Since the Xbox Series X supports both FreeSync and HDMI Forum VRR, we don't know which one is actively working, so there's no way to tell if it supports HDMI Forum VRR.
+It also supports HDMI Forum VRR, since it's compatible with the PS5's variable refresh rate feature, which only supports that type of VRR.

 The TCL 5 Series has low input lag for a responsive gaming experience.
 The amount of lag is inconsistent depending on the signal because it's surprisingly lower with VRR enabled than not, but most people won't notice any difference.

 The TCL 5 Series 2021 displays most common signals up to 60Hz, including 1440p if you create a custom resolution through your PC.
 It displays chroma 4:4:4 in either 'PC' or 'Game' Picture Mode with 1080p and 4k signals, and text looks a bit sharper in PC Mode.